ra559/cis106/_week_report/wr2.md

 ## Video Here
 [Week Report 2 Spring 24](https://youtu.be/jqLjiQKnRgc)
+* <b style="color:red">BE AWARE</b> that the video may not 100% align to this assignment.
+The video is expected to be a general guide.
+* Changes between semesters are expected!

 ## Complete the following tasks
 1. Complete [lab 2 - Installing Ubuntu 24.04](https://cis106.com/labs/Lab2_new/).
-2. If you have not done so, complete week report 1, lab 1 and Discussion Board 1. *You cannot complete Lab 2 if you have not catched up!*
+2. If you have not done so, complete week report 1, lab 1 and Discussion Board 1.
 3. Complete Discussion Board 2 - The history of Linux. **Note**: *you can do this later as the due date is the end of the semester.*
-4. Complete Notes 2.
-This and everything else from this point on must be completed inside Ubuntu Desktop 24.04 (your virtual machine).
-Windows/MacOS will no longer be used.
-Therefore you MUST complete lab 2 before attempting the report and the notes.
+4. Complete Notes 2. *This and everything else from this point on must be completed inside Ubuntu Desktop 24.04 (your virtual machine)*. <b style="color:red">Windows/MacOS will no longer be used. </b>Therefore you MUST complete lab 2 before attempting the report and the notes.
 5. Complete this week's Week Report.